snovakovic/s.js/README.md

 });

-s.resizeWatch.is('desktop') //=> true is current screen size is desktop
+s.resizeWatch.is('desktop') //=> true if current screen size is desktop.
 ```

 You may ask what is 'mobile' inside s.resizeWatch.on ?